 Families taking up the option of extended hours care can book for this upon commencement of kindergarten.

-Term Break Care- During term breaks enrollment in extended hours care continues.
-The Child Care Subsidy and Additional Child Care Subsidy applies for all extended hours care & term break care.
+Term Break Care – During term breaks enrolment in extended hours care continues.
+The Child Care Subsidy applies for all extended hours care & term break care.

 $460 per term